Demand Forecasting from Spatiotemporal Data with Graph Networks and Temporal-Guided Embedding: Temporal-Guided Networks

 \subsection{Late Fusion with External Data Sources}

 Orthogonal to capturing of complex spatiotemporal patterns in demand data, the forecasting results can be improved by incorporating external data such as meteorological, traffic flow, or event information \cite{tong2017simpler,zhang2016dnn,zhang2017deep,yao2018deep,yao2018modeling}.
-In this paper, we do not use external data sources to improve our results and only focus on extracting complex spatiotemporal features effectively.
-However, we explain how our model architecture incorporate data from other domains.
+In this paper, we do not use external data sources to improve our results.
+However, we explain how our model architecture incorporates data on other domains.

-As an example, drop-off volumes in past are used to improve demand forecasting results, because drop-off in a region might be changed into demands in future \cite{yao2018modeling, vahedian2019predicting}.
-Feature vectors of drop-off patterns are extracted by graph networks in the same manner and concatenated into the features from demand (Equation~\ref{eq_output}).
-This type of late fusion is a common approach to combine heterogeneous data sources from multi-modality \cite{zadeh2017tensor, anderson2018bottom, ku2018joint}.
-Although we do not use other external data, we expect that various external data can be incorporated by this manner to improve the results in future work.
+As an example, drop-off volumes in past are used to improve demand forecasting results, because drop-off in a region might be changed into demands in future \cite{yao2018modeling,vahedian2019predicting}.
+Feature vectors of drop-off patterns $\mathbf{q}_i$ are extracted by graph networks in the same manner and concatenated into the features from demand (Equation~\ref{eq_output}).
+This type of late fusion is a common approach to combine heterogeneous data sources from multimodality \cite{zadeh2017tensor,anderson2018bottom,ku2018joint}.
+We expect that various external data can be incorporated by this manner to improve the results in future work.